 Mutual aid will be implemented whenever an ASA provider is unable to provide service and is based on the number of ambulances normally located within each ASA.
 Tillamook Ambulance and Lincoln City Ambulance provide ALS for designated portions of other ASA's.
 The vehicles available for routine coverage are as follows:

-Nehalem two ambulances
+Manzanita one ambulance

-Garibaldi two ambulances
+Garibaldi one ambulance

-Tillamook zthree ambulances
+Tillamook two ambulances

 Pacific City one ambulance

 Nestucca Valley one ambulance

-Lincoln City a two ambulances
+Lincoln City four ambulances

 ROUTINE MOVE-UP COVERAGE